Formula One Arcade

-Formula One Arcade is a racing video game developed by Studio 33 and published by Sony Computer Entertainment exclusively for PlayStation.
+Formula One Arcade is a racing video game developed by Studio 33 and published by Sony Computer Entertainment for the PlayStation.
+It was released only in Europe.

 Gameplay

-Formula One Arcade is based on the 2001 Formula One World Championship, though the game was centered on hectic racing action and is considered unrealistic.
+Formula One Arcade is based on the 2001 Formula One World Championship, though the game is centered on hectic racing action and is considered unrealistic.
 Players compete in a faster paced race consisting of a few laps, collecting checkpoints and pickups such as a speed boost, large tires (which give the car more grip) and shields.
 Gameplay resembles that of Mario Kart, rather than that of traditional Formula One games.